 Item 1.
 Helmet, Face Protectors.
 Helmet with all points of the chin strap fastened and facemask attached.
-Helmets should be a model that has been tested and approved as part of the NFL/NFLPA Helmet Laboratory Testing, originally released in April 2019 and updated in April 2023.
+Helmets should be a model that has been tested and approved as part of the NFL/NFLPA Helmet Laboratory Testing, originally released in April 2019 and updated regularly by the NFL/NFLPA.
 No helmets listed as prohibited on this list will be allowed.